AndradeEduardo/Getting-And-Cleaning-Data-Course-Project/README.md

   * This is the file you are reading right now.
 It contains the description of this repository.

 2. CodeBook.md
-  * This file describes the variables, the data, and any transformations or work that were performed to clean up the data.
+  * This file describes the variables, the data, transformations or work that were performed to clean up the data and generate the final data set.

 3. run_analysis.R
 </BR>&nbsp;&nbsp;&nbsp;&nbsp;This file is the R script that performs all data acquiring, cleaning, transforming and recording.
 The script within it has the following conventions: